Skip to main content

 Q. Do the hours for the Professionalism for New Attorneys program apply to the annual requirements?

 Yes.
-Credit for the program is applied to the annual mandatory 12-hour requirement.
+Credit for the program is applied to the mandatory CLE requirements.

 Q. How do I find an approved course to satisfy the Professionalism for New Attorneys requirement?